gzoller/ScalaJack/notes/about.markdown

 - Support for traits (e.g. a data value of type trait Animal will resolve implementing classes Dog and Cat)
 - Render/read custom (dynamic!)
 JSON for value classes
 - Supports type parameters for case classes and traits
+- View/SpliceInto feature for "lite" versions of larger objects
 - Very fast!

 Online at: